danielemegna/fubles-plus/README.md

 > in fubles you cannot see votes without giving your votes before

+#### Show level variation

+Given some recent matches that I played, I want to see the level variation caused by that match.

+> this information is never shown by fubles but present as `level_variation` in api payload

 ## Dev notes

 To detailed instructions regardings the project modules